ekg/smbe2024/impg_prez.md

 date: SMBE 2024
 ---

-# 1. Introduction

-## Introduction: What are Pangenome Graphs?
+# What are Pangenome Graphs?

 - Model full genomic information of a species or clade
 - Represent mutual relationships between all genomes